pigmonkey/pig-monkey.com/content/2020/02/shoulder-mounted-oc.md

 Title: Shoulder Mounted OC
 Date: 2020-02-27
-Tags: gear, defense, edc, bike
+Tags: gear, defense, edc, bicycle

 In 2014 [I identified the ASP Defender series as the best pepper spray for my needs](/2014/11/oc/).
 I stand by this today, except that originally my preference was for the 4.5" [Palm Defender](https://www.asp-usa.com/collections/personal-safety/products/palm-compact-defender).
 Over the years my preference has migrated to the 5.75" [Key Defender](https://www.asp-usa.com/collections/personal-safety/products/key-medium-defender).
 The Key Defender is in my pocket every day.